Matthew Cavanaugh – Atherton Hough, Merrymount, Snug Harbor, Broad Meadows

 Richard Kenneally – North Quincy, Quincy

 My love for music started when I was 5 years old and began taking piano lessons at my grandparent’s house on early release Tuesdays.
 It continued to grow through the years and eventually led to majoring in Music Education at UMass Dartmouth.
-I have now been a teacher in the Quincy Public Schools for over 4 years.
+I have now been a teacher in the Quincy Public Schools for over 7 years teaching 4th-8th grade instrumental music.
+After school I co-direct the Elementary All City Band which meets on early release Tuesdays and I am the director of the All City Jazz Band which meets after school on Thursdays at Quincy High School.
 I am so grateful to be building my career in the city that I grew up in and have always known and loved.
-I currently live in Weymouth with my beautiful wife Jena and our two cats, Thomas and Clara.
-After school I teach private music lessons and on the weekends I work for my Aunt designing and delivering wedding flowers.
-In my spare time I love playing golf, racquetball, tennis, fishing, skiing and enjoy working in my yard and garden.
+I currently live in Weymouth with my beautiful wife Jena and our two children, Joey and Julia.
+After school I teach private music lessons and in my spare time I love spending time with my family, playing golf, skiing and enjoy working in my yard and garden.
 My love for teaching is reinforced each year, seeing my students grow and develop as young musicians.

-Caitlyn Schmidt – Beechwood Knoll, Central, Point Webster
+Caitlyn Schmidt – Beechwood Knoll, Montclair, Wollaston, Central

 A Quincy Public School elementary and middle school instrumental music teacher since January 2011, I have a passion for teaching instrumental music and performing professionally as a flutist.
 In addition to teaching instrumental music at the elementary and middle schools, I co-conduct Quincy’s All-City Band, All-City Middle School Concert Band, and Honor Band.
 I have been teaching flute since I was a high school student.
 I am a graduate of the Boston University School of Music, where I earned my Bachelor of Music degree in Flute Performance and two master’s degrees, one in Flute Performance and the other in Music Education.
 I have been a freelance professional flutist in the Boston area since 2002.
 I moved to Massachusetts from Georgia, where I studied flute and played with the Atlanta Symphony Youth Orchestra, and the Atlanta Youth Wind Symphony.
 I have performed with the Boston Philharmonic Orchestra, the Symphony of Indian Hill, The New Bedford Symphony, the Marsh Chapel Collegium, and the Atlantic Symphony Orchestra.
 I have won awards including first prize in the James Pappoutsakis 30th Annual Flute Competition, the Departmental Honor Award by Boston University College of Fine Arts School of Music for outstanding achievement in Flute Performance, and the Boston Woodwind Society’s Flute Merit Award.
 Currently, I live in Brookline, MA with my husband, Thomas Schmidt, a professional percussionist, and my cats Miles and Ella.
 I enjoy traveling, going to the beach, hiking, and skiing.

-Chuck Wilson – Parker, Squantum, Wollaston, Lincoln Hancock, Montclair
+Chuck Wilson – Lincoln Hancock, Point Webster, Sterling

 Eileen Wilson – Clifford Marshall